FIRST UNITARIAN UNIVERSALIST CHURCH OF SAN DIEGO

 The job of the Church Board is to represent the congregation in:

-- long-term visioning while in conversation with the congregation,
+1. Long-term visioning while in conversation with the congregation;

-- writing governing policies that address Outcomes, Staff Limitations, Governance Process and Church Board-Management Linkage
+2. Writing governing policies that address Outcome Statements, Staff Limitations, Governance Process and Church Board-Management Linkage;

 C. AGENDA PLANNING: